Foreign direct investment statistics

 The United States was the main holder of inward FDI stocks in the EU-27

-At the end of 2011, the United States held just over one third (35 %; EUR 1 344 billion) of total EU-27 FDI inward stocks from the rest of the world (see Table 2).
-The United States thus consolidated its position as the major FDI stocks holder in the EU-27, having invested, as of the end of 2010, mostly in the financial services sector, followed by manufacturing; one third of the latter was in computer, electronic and optical products manufacturing.
+At the end of 2012, the United States held close to two fifths (39 %; EUR 1 536 billion) of total EU-27 FDI inward stocks from the rest of the world (see Table 2).
+The United States thus maintained its position as the major FDI stocks holder in the EU-27, having invested, as of the end of 2011, mostly in the financial services sector, followed by manufacturing; one third of the latter was in the manufacture of petroleum, chemical, pharmaceutical, rubber and plastic products, and another third in the manufacture of food products, beverages and tobacco products.

-Other countries with significant shares in EU-27 FDI inward positions at the end of 2011 were Japan and Canada (4 % each), followed by Brazil, Singapore, Hong Kong and Russia.
-In 2011, the highest annual growth among these partners was achieved by Hong Kong (54 %), followed at some distance by Singapore (12 %).
-China's FDI stocks in the EU-27 more than doubled in 2011, but by the end of 2011 China was still not among the top 10 investors (in terms of inward FDI positions) in the EU-27.
+Other countries with significant shares in EU-27 FDI inward positions at the end of 2012 were Japan and Canada (4 % each), followed by Brazil, Russia, Singapore and Hong Kong.
+In 2012, the highest annual growth among these partners was achieved by Russia (34 %), followed at some distance by Singapore (14 %).
+China's FDI stocks in the EU-27 increased by 44 % in 2012, but by the end of 2012 China was still not among the top 10 investors (in terms of inward FDI positions) in the EU-27.

 Continued dominance of financial services

-Services made by far the largest contribution to both outward (59 %) and inward (57 %) FDI stocks for the EU-27, and their respective shares of total stocks at the end of 2010 were slightly greater than at the end of 2009.
-Almost three fifths of services stocks (both inward and outward) were held in financial and insurance activities, which themselves grew moderately during 2010.
-Almost all services subsectors contributed to the positive development, the highest growth being recorded for information and communication services.
-On the other hand, EU-27 inward stocks decreased in trade (including repairs of motor vehicles) as well as transportation and storage, while both inward and outward stocks decreased for accommodation and food service activities.
+Services made by far the largest contribution to both outward (62 %) and inward (87 %) FDI stocks for the EU-27, and their respective shares of total stocks at the end of 2011 were greater than at the end of 2010, in particular for inward stocks.
+Around three fifths of inward stocks of services and close to four fifths of outward stocks of services were held in financial and insurance activities, which themselves grew during 2011.
+Almost all services subsectors contributed to the positive development, the highest growth being recorded for information and communication services (outward stocks) and financial and insurance activities (inward).
+On the other hand, EU-27 inward stocks decreased in information and communication services, accommodation and food service activities as well as real estate activities, while both inward and outward stocks decreased for other services.

 EU-27 net income decreased moderately in 2012